DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe ie js-tests/fixture.js studio-tests/fixture.testcafe
 ```

-You can also use [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to specify a set of files.
+You can use [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to specify a set of files.

 The following command runs tests from files that match the `tests/*page*` pattern (for instance, `tests/example-page.js`, `tests/main-page.js`, or `tests/auth-page.testcafe`):